National Monument to the U.S. Constitution

 National Monument to the US Constitution dedicated by President Ronald Reagan on September 17, 1987 at Independence Hall in Philadelphia, PA.

-The National Monument to the U.S. Constitution (also known as the Constitution Bicentennial Monument) is a monument commissioned of Australian artist Brett-Livingstone Strong by Warren E. Burger, Chairman of the Commission on the Bicentennial of the United States Constitution, to commemorate the 200th anniversary of the signing of the United States Constitution.
+The National Monument to the U.S. Constitution (also known as the Constitution Bicentennial Monument) was monument commissioned to Australian artist Brett-Livingstone Strong by Warren E. Burger, Chairman of the Commission on the Bicentennial of the United States Constitution, to commemorate the 200th anniversary of the signing of the United States Constitution.
 One of a pair created by Strong to commemorate historic anniversaries, along with The United States Presidency Monument, it was dedicated by President Ronald Reagan at Independence Hall in Philadelphia on September 17, 1987.
-Both monuments are the property of the EventMakers-USA, Inc., a Virginia-based company with principal offices in Henrico, Virginia.
+Both monuments were the property of the Global EventMakers, Inc., a Florida-based company with principal offices in Henrico, Virginia.
 Over the years the monument has been transported for display purposes to several major public events around the country.
 In 1991 it was scheduled to begin a twenty-city traveling exposition as part of the Spirit of Freedom Tour.
 Due to the withdrawal of sponsorship funding, the tour never commenced.
-The Monument's companion original replicas of the United States Constitution and Bill of Rights are being produced for placement in America's schools through the National Constitution Plaque Initiative.
-All user rights to the Constitution Monument and the Original Replicas of the Constitution were transferred to The American Constitution Spirit Foundation, a Virginia non-profit, in March 2010.
-The Foundation plans to place the monument at the new Spirit of Freedom Center in Henrico County Virginia in the summer of 2021.
+The Monument was on display at the Ronald Reagan library and museum for a period of time from 2003-2005 and was clearly visible for most pictures while the President lay in state in June 2004.
+The Monument's companion original replicas of the United States Constitution and Bill of Rights are being produced for placement in America's schools through the National Constitution Plaque Initiative an American Constitution Spirit Foundation (501c3) initiative.
+All user rights to the Constitution Monument and the Original Replicas of the Constitution exclusive user rights were transferred to The American Constitution Spirit Foundation, a Virginia non-profit, in March 2010.
+Upon dissolvement of Global EventMakers in 2008 all rights and ownership of both monuments were transferred to Lawrence A Creeger, an Henrico County Virginia resident who was the 100% stockholder of Global EventMakers.